 A number system in which there are equal numbers of positive and negative digits is called balanced.
 You've already met the Shwa negative digits on the Numerals page.
 Here they are again, along with the Greek letters we use to write them in English, and their English names (from Greek bases):

 When we read non-decimal numbers aloud, we simply spell out the digits and other symbols, one by one.
-We never use words like "twenty" or "thirteen", since those are numbers, not digits.
+We never use words like "twenty" or "thirteen", since those are numbers, not numerals.

-Janus Notation combines dozenal numbers and negative digits to form a balanced dozenal number system.
-In Janus Notation, only the digits from ϑ to 6 are used, and each place left of the units place represents the next higher power of twelve.
-On this page, when we write Janus numbers in English, we'll write them in green using the Greek letters.
+Janus notation combines dozenal numbers and negative digits to form a balanced dozenal number system.
+In Janus notation, only the digits from to are used, and each place left of the units place represents the next higher power of twelve.

 Let's count from 0 to 100 to show you how Janus numbers work:

-The next surprise is at number 79, which is actually closer to 144 than it is to 0, so we write it as 1 gross - 5 dozen - 5 unit: 1ςς or .
-But 78 is also closer to 144 than to 0, so why don't we write it as 1 gross - 6 dozen + 6, or 1 gross - 5 dozen - 6?
-The rule is very simple: we don't use -6 for positive numbers!
-On the other hand, we don't use +6 for negative numbers, so -78 is written ϑϑ or , while -79 is written τ55 or .
+The next surprise is at number 79, which is actually closer to 144 than it is to 0, so we write it as .
+But 78 is also closer to 144 than to 0, so why don't we write it as or ?
+The rule is very simple: we don't use for positive numbers!
+On the other hand, we don't use for negative numbers, so -78 is written , while -79 is written .

 Thus, every digit has its own complement (the complement of a number is simply that number with the sign reversed, that is, multiplied by -1).
 To write the complement of a number, just replace every digit with its complement.
 It's completely symmetrical, like Janus!

 Real numbers written in magnitude notation work the same in Janus notation as in decimal notation.
-We rarely need the dozenal sign, since a negative exponent is simply written with a negative (first) digit.
-However, in Janus notation, all the numbers near a given magnitude are written with the same magnitude.
-For example, in decimal scientific notation, the number 900 is written as 9x10², even though it's much closer to 10³.
-In Janus notation, that doesn't happen.
+We don't need the reciprocal sign, since a negative exponent is simply written with a negative (first) digit.

 Shwa has a standard color code for all the digits, which I introduce here so I can use it as we continue :